davidfestal/ceylon-gwt/README.md

 ## Sample project

-Besides the projects that are part of the Ceylon - GWT integration, this repository also provides a [sample project](./gwt-ceylon-project-sample).
+Besides the projects that are part of the Ceylon - GWT integration, this repository also provides a [sample project](./gwt-ceylon-project-sample) that demonstrates the currently supported features.

 ## Important notice